Carmack Envisions Wireless Android Powered Oculus Rift

 Carmack is not nervous about this recent competition, but discussed more details about the Oculus Rift in an interview with Engadget.
 According to Carmack, the Rift must be connected to the PC at all times to work, however, Carmack aims to make the headset standalone as the ideal solution thanks to innovations within the mobile industry.
-And a platform such as, Android, powered by a system-on-a-chip could help achieve such goals.
+And a platform such as Android, powered by a system-on-a-chip could help achieve such goals.

-Android Powered Oculus Rift Ideal?
+Android-Powered Oculus Rift Ideal?

-While this goal is a desire for Carmack, there are some issues currently in the idea.
-Carmack states that main problem would be currently, that a wireless headset would run at a 10th of the power of the wired headset a computer with the current technology.
+While this goal is a desire for Carmack, there are some issues currently with the idea.
+Carmack states that the main problem would be currently, that a wireless headset would run at a 10th of the power of the wired headset on a computer with the current technology.
 The current chips used for mobile devices would only be enough for things such as virtual chats and watching films.